 Introduction and challenges

-The reduction of inventory and physical work-in-progress remains a major economic performance challenge for companies in terms of maximising cash flow.
+The reduction of inventory and physical work-in-progress remains a significant economic performance challenge for companies to maximise cash flow.
 In addition to its impact on working capital requirements and cash flow, inventory reduction also leads to a reduction in multiple costs: transport, inventory holding (warehousing, security, inventory) and even depreciation or destruction of obsolete inventory (product configuration exceeded, life expectancy remaining insufficient, etc.).
-There are several challenges companies face in achieving a sustainable reduction in inventory including increasing demands in terms of customer service, unreliability of forecasts, and difficulty in securing supplies.
+However, companies face several challenges in achieving a sustainable reduction in inventory, including increasing demands in terms of customer service, unreliability of forecasts, and difficulty securing supplies.

 To address inventory reduction in a sustainable way, companies need to make significant changes in terms of processes, governance, performance management and culture.

 With expertise in inventory reduction and business transformation, Argon & Co supports its clients in obtaining sustainable results: